WokLibCodeClub/Python-Clock/Step6-Making-the-hands-move/README2.md

 We need to divide the number of degrees in a circle by the number of seconds in an hour.

-To put this in code use:
+One way of putting this in code is:
 ```
 360/(60*60)
 ```